aws-deadline/deadline-cloud-for-keyshot/README.md

 ## Adaptor

+Jobs created by the KeyShot submitter require the adaptor to be installed on your worker hosts.

 The KeyShot Adaptor implements the [OpenJD][openjd-adaptor-runtime] interface that allows render workloads to launch KeyShot and feed it commands.
 This gives the following benefits:
 * a standardized render application interface,
 * sticky rendering, where the application stays open between tasks

+Both fleet types in Deadline Cloud support the KeyShot adaptor:
+1. Service-managed fleets
+2. Customer-managed fleets

+The KeyShot integration for Deadline Cloud is supported on Windows fleets (service-managed and customer-managed).
+Linux support is experimental and can only be done on customer-managed fleets.

+### Service-managed fleets

+On [service-managed fleets](service-managed-fleets), the KeyShot adaptor is automatically available via the `deadline-cloud` Conda channel with the [default Queue Environment][default-queue-environment].

+### Customer-managed fleets

+Keyshot must be manually installed on worker hosts of customer-managed fleets.

+#### Manually installing on worker hosts

-Jobs created by the submitter use this adaptor by default, and require that both the installed adaptor and the KeyShot executable be available on the PATH of the user that will be running your jobs.
+Both the installed adaptor and the KeyShot executable (`keyshot_headless.exe`) must be available on the PATH of the user that will be running your jobs.

-Or you can set the `KEYSHOT_EXECUTABLE` to point to the Keyshot executable.
+You can also set the `KEYSHOT_EXECUTABLE` to point to the KeyShot executable.
+The adaptor must still be on the PATH.

-### Using the KeyShot Adaptor

 1. Build and install `deadline-cloud-for-keyshot` on your workers
     - The adaptor can be installed by the standard python packaging mechanisms: